GSA-TTS/FAC/backend/dissemination/README.md

 # API versions

-When adding a new API version.
+When adding a new API version:

-1. Create a folder in api/dissemination for the version name.
-E.g. `v1_0_1`.
-2. Copy the contents of an existing API as a starting point.
+1. Create a copy of an existing API directory within `FAC/backend/dissemination/api` and name it with your version bump of choice.
+   - For all files within this directory, replace all instances of the old API version with your new version.
+2. Update `terraform/shared/modules/env/postgrest.tf` to use the new API version.
-3. Update `docker-compose.yml` and `docker-compose-web.yml` to change the `PGRST_DB_SCHEMAS` key to reflect all the active schemas.
+3. Update `docker-compose.yml` and `docker-compose-web.yml`:
-   1. ADD TO THE END OF THIS LIST.
-The first entry is the default.
-Only add to the front of the list if we are certain the schema should become the new default.
+   - Change the values of `PGRST_DB_SCHEMAS` to your new API version.
+If previous versions of the API are needed, make the value a comma separated list and append your version to it.
+The first entry is the default, so only add to the front of the list if we are certain the schema should become the new default.
+See details on this [here](https://postgrest.org/en/stable/references/api/schemas.html#multiple-schemas)
-   2. This is likely true of TESTED patch version bumps (v1_0_0 to v1_0_1), and *maybe* minor version bumps (v1_0_0 to v1_1_0).
+      - This is likely true of TESTED patch version bumps (v1_0_0 to v1_0_1), and *maybe* minor version bumps (v1_0_0 to v1_1_0).
 MAJOR bumps require change management messaging.
-4. Update `APIViewTests` to make sure you're testing the right schema.
-(That file might want some love...)
+4. If previous versions of the API are needed, `APIViewTests` will need to be updated.
+At the time of writing this, it only tests the default API.